10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 ### Avoid *Heredoc* and *Nowdoc*

 PHP's *doc syntaxes* construct large strings of HTML within code, without the hassle of concatenating a bunch of one-liners.
+They tend to be easier to read, and are easier for inexperienced front-end developers to edit without accidentally breaking PHP code.

 ```php
 $y = <<<JOKE